CrowdStrike/logscale-community-content/Config-Samples/README.md

 ## Contributing Config Samples

-   - Create or export your Config Sample.
+   1. Create or export your Config Sample.
 The file name should reflect the purpose, e.g. windows_event_codes.csv

-   - Add descriptive comments at the top of the file.
+   2. Add descriptive comments at the top of the file.
 Comments start with //

       e.g. `// This is my comment.`

 ### Contributing Config Samples via the GitHub Web Site
-   - If an appropriate Config Sample directory does not exist follow the [Create a new Config Samples Directory](#create-a-new-config-samples-directory) steps below to create the appropriate folder structure
+   1. If an appropriate Config Sample directory does not exist follow the [Create a new Config Samples Directory](#create-a-new-config-samples-directory) steps below to create the appropriate folder structure

       e.g. `Config-Samples/Log-Shippers/Fluentd`

-   - Create a new file and upload the Config Sample.
+   2. Create a new file and upload the Config Sample.
 You will be prompted to create a new branch to stage the changes in.
+Please use a branch name similar to this:

+   `<username>-update-XXX-config-samples`

-   - Repeat for other Config Samples
+   3. Repeat for other Config Samples

-   - Submit the pull request.
+   4. Submit the pull request.

 ### Contributing Config Samples via the Git Commandline

-  - If an appropriate Config Samples directory does not exist follow the [Create a new Config Samples Directory](#create-a-new-config-samples-directory) steps below to create the appropriate folder structure
+  1. If an appropriate Config Samples directory does not exist follow the [Create a new Config Samples Directory](#create-a-new-config-samples-directory) steps below to create the appropriate folder structure

       e.g. `Config-Samples/Log-Shippers/Fluentd`

-  - Copy into the approprite directory your Config Sample
+  2. Copy into the approprite directory your Config Sample

-  - Repeat for other Config Samples
+  3. Repeat for other Config Samples

-  - Stage, Commit and create a Pull Request.
+  4. Stage, Commit and create a Pull Request.
 Refer to [Stage, Commit and PR](#stage-commit-and-pr-via-the-git-commandline) for the required steps

 ## Create a New Config Sample